Skip to main content

 Credit: Frankie Austick @ The Mancunion

-Continuing the uppercase theme despite the relatively chilled-out nature of her music, Wells released TELL DEM IT’S SUNNY as her second studio album in March of this year.
-The album sees Wells expanding her lyrical content and instrumentation, moving further into reggae and trip-hop, and was accompanied by an extensive tour of the UK and Ireland.
-A show of any capacity at the century-old, gothic-inspired Albert Hall on Peter Street is bound to be a spiritual experience of sorts, and the venue’s stained-glass windows reflected the early May sunset as opening act Goya Gumbani performed a rap-heavy set.
-Greentea Peng herself took this to the next level, preaching to a congress of almost 2000 spellbound fans through a show that blended slow and steady instrumentals with softly grating vocals to slowly build an elevation in energy.
+A show of any capacity at the century-old, gothic-inspired Albert Hall on Peter Street is bound to be a spiritual experience of sorts, and the venue’s stained-glass windows reflected the early May sunset as the opening act, Goya Gumbani, performed a rap-heavy set.
+Greentea Peng herself took this experience to the next level, preaching to a congregation of almost 2000 spellbound fans through a show that blended slow and steady instrumentals with softly grating vocals to slowly build an elevation in energy.

 Credit: Frankie Austick @ The Mancunion

 Wells needs little more than a spin of her recent album TELL DEM IT’S SUNNY to prove that she’s a true vocalist, but her performance saw her showcase her unique range, using the power of her song to capture the attention of every single person in the room.
-Even through slower-paced tracks like ‘Green’ and ‘Top Steppa’ the energy didn’t subdue, thanks to how entrancing the rawness in her vocal proved itself to be: Wells proved that a high tempo isn’t always the ultimate way to grab an audience’s attention.
+Even through slower-paced tracks like ‘Green’ and ‘Top Steppa’, the energy didn’t subdue, thanks to how entrancing the rawness in her vocal proved itself to be: Wells proved that a high tempo isn’t always the ultimate way to grab an audience’s attention.

 Credit: Frankie Austick @ The Mancunion